Purple Yellow Charlotte Pudding OP13 Deck Guide – One Piece Card Game

-The OP08 Leader, Charlotte Pudding, is making a strong comeback in OP11 with several new cards that enhance her strategy.
+The OP08 Leader, Charlotte Pudding, received a new support card in PRB02, giving the Leader a stronger presence in the mid-game.
 As a Yellow-Purple Leader, she benefits from the synergy between these two colors, maximizing the potential of ramp mechanics.

 Her game plan revolves around ramping quickly to play high-cost Characters, flooding the field with powerful threats that are difficult for opponents to remove.
 This often forces opponents to target your Leader aggressively, trying to take you down before your heavy hitters take control of the game.
 However, with the addition of OP11’s Charlotte Katakuri, they’ll have to break through a formidable defensive wall to reach your Leader.

-With Purple Yellow Charlotte Pudding, you’re planning to go first, have 6-cost Charlotte Katakuri in play on turn 3, and on turn 4, you can play a 10-cost Charlotte Linlin, putting a big body, leaving your opponent shivering in fear!
+With Purple Yellow Charlotte Pudding, you’re planning to go first, have 6-cost Charlotte Katakuri in play on turn 3, and on turn 4, you can play a 10-cost Charlotte Linlin or go for a 7-cost Pudding + 2-cost Katakuri combo to overwhelm the opposing player with two 8-cost Katakuris and a 7-cost Pudding.
 Let’s go step by step on how this deck works!

 Leader